New arrivals in board & card games See New Releases

 After that, I attended trade shows, trying to connect with other publishers and distributors.

 Most companies had existing relationships, but I did manage to pick up a couple of games.
 For a few years, I juggled this venture alongside my freelance work, demonstrating games at county shows and fairs.
-Eventually, I realized I wanted to dedicate myself full-time to this business.
+Eventually, I realised I wanted to dedicate myself full-time to this business.

 I partnered with several publishers, including a French company called Gigamic, and then my big break came with Gamewright, known for popular titles like Forbidden Island and Sushi Go.
 Interestingly, my first retail sale was to Alex Green's wife, who ran a board game shop at the time.